 Druid - Rank 8

-Length 300 syllables Duration
+Length 300 syllables Duration 15 minutes

-Range Throwing distance Area of Effect
+Range Throwing distance Area of Effect 3 ft. radius

 Material Component Brown spell ball

 This spell causes thick brambles and vines to grow, entangling anything within the 3' radius.
 If the spell is cast in an area with no vegetation, such as indoors, the area of effect is reduced to one creature or object.
 The target(s) affected may not move or be moved for the duration of the spell and may be attacked freely.